bluesky/bluesky-queueserver/README.rst

   http GET http://localhost:60610/plans/allowed
   http GET http://localhost:60610/devices/allowed

+Before plans could be executed they should be placed in the **plan queue**.
+The plan queue contains **items**.
+The items are **plans** that could be executed by Run Engine or **instructions** that can modify the state of the queue or RE Manager.
+Currently only one instruction ('queue_stop' - stops execution of the queue) is supported.

 Push a new plan to the back of the queue::

   qserver -c queue_item_add -p '{"name":"count", "args":[["det1", "det2"]]}'